Bournemouth Symphony Orchestra

 The Bournemouth Symphony Orchestra (BSO) is an English orchestra, founded in 1893 and originally based in Bournemouth.
 With a remit to serve the South and South West of England, the BSO is administratively based in the adjacent town of Poole, since 1979.

-Principal conductors of the orchestra have included Sir Dan Godfrey, Rudolf Schwarz, Constantin Silvestri, Paavo Berglund, Andrew Litton and Marin Alsop.
-The current principal conductor is Kirill Karabits, since 2009.
 The orchestra is resident at Lighthouse in Poole, with other major concert series given at Portsmouth Guildhall, the Great Hall of Exeter University and Bristol Beacon.

-Shorter series are also given in Bournemouth (Pavilion Theatre) and Basingstoke.
+Principal conductors of the orchestra have included Sir Dan Godfrey, Rudolf Schwarz, Constantin Silvestri, Paavo Berglund, Andrew Litton, Marin Alsop, and Kirill Karabits.
+The current principal conductor is Mark Wigglesworth, as of the 2024–2025 season.
+The orchestra's current chief executive is Dougie Scarfe.

 History

 Origins to 1934: The Godfrey era

-The Bournemouth Municipal Orchestra was founded in 1893 by Dan Godfrey as a group of 30 wind players and a drummer, though several of the instrumentalists – as is the current practice with military musicians – were proficient in both wind and string instruments.
+The orchestra was founded as Bournemouth Municipal Orchestra in 1893 by Dan Godfrey as a group of 30 wind players and a drummer, though several of the instrumentalists – as is the current practice with military musicians – were proficient in both wind and string instruments.
 This flexible approach meant that the musicians could form a military band for open-air concerts (playing on Bournemouth Pier) or a more formal classical ensemble for indoor programmes.
 The group gave its first concert on Whit Monday 1893 at the Winter Gardens, with its first classical concert in October that year.

 The band quickly expanded to become a full orchestra, gaining a reputation for championing British music.
 Edward Elgar and Gustav Holst (among others) conducted the orchestra in their own works.
 The orchestra gave the UK premieres of major works by Richard Strauss, Camille Saint-Saëns and Pyotr Ilyich Tchaikovsky.
 On 14 December 1903, the Orchestra gave its 500th symphony concert, conducted by Godfrey; a souvenir booklet listed all the works played by the orchestra since its inception, noting any first performances.
 The Bournemouth Municipal Choir, founded by Godfrey in 1911, sang regularly with the orchestra.

 From 1922 to 1940, an Easter Festival was an important feature in the Bournemouth calendar.
 In 1927, the Festival was devoted to music of British women composers.
 In 1934, Godfrey retired as principal conductor, having conducted over 2,000 symphony concerts.